Faculty & Instructors

 Publishing and author support

-Contact us to learn about how we can provide workshops, instruction, or individual consultations on author rights, open access publishing, reearch data management, Open Eduational Resources (OER), and digital scholarship support.
+Contact Publishing and Author Support to learn about how we can provide workshops, instruction, or individual consultations on author rights, open access publishing, research data management, Open Educational Resources (OER), and digital scholarship support.

 Archival & Special Collections

 We offer rich experiential learning opportunities for students to work with rare and archival material, and curate physical installations and digital exhibits.
-Contact us to learn more.
+Contact the Archival & Special Collections team to learn more.

 Digital media projects

 We offer consultations on assignment design to integrate digital media assignments (such as videos, blogs, and podcasts) into courses.
+There are also many self-directed resources available to help students complete these projects, including help guides, videos and tutorials.
 Contact the library to learn more about the ways we can support your courses.

 How does the library support experiential learning?